 Have you ever been paralyzed by fear of making the wrong decision?
 Maybe it’s a choice between two jobs, quitting a job, moving out state, or even courting or marrying someone.
-We are all faced with life altering decisions that requires us to have faith.
-Faith in the sense that we have to trust that our decision is right, and that it is the will of God.
+We are all faced with life-altering decisions that require us to have faith.
+Faith in the sense that we have to trust that our decision is right and that it is the will of God.

 When facing difficult dilemmas, there are ways for us to know if our decision making is truly a leap of faith.
 Likewise, we can know if our decision making is based on our flesh.3 reasons NOT to take a leap of faith.
 Click To Tweet

 Here are three ways to know if it’s faith or flesh decision.